 In iOS 11, Apple introduced the option to offload apps.
 This is somewhat of a middle ground between keeping and deleting an app.

 When you offload an app, the app itself is deleted, which clears local storage.
 But the app documents and data are still saved locally on your iPhone.
 Once you reinstall the offloaded app, you can keep using it like before as the app data is still saved.
+In other words: As opposed to deleting an app, which nukes its binary and data out of orbit, offloading ensures that app data, along with user settings and documents, remain on your device.

 Given the increasing app sizes, it is sensible to offload apps to keep local iPhone storage unoccupied.
 And thanks to the availability of Wi-Fi pr cellular, downloading an app is quick and easy.